 Winding 26kms uphill, this paved road delivers you from an elevation of 470 metres on the Trans Canada Highway to 1835 metres at Balsam Lake.
 On your way up enjoy forests of cedar hemlock, spruce and fir and the renowned subalpine wildflower meadows of Mount Revelstoke National Park.
 Make sure to pause at the lookouts for incredible views of the town below.

 BIKE LEGENDARY ALPINE TRAILS

 There's nowhere that compares to Revelstoke when it comes to alpine riding.
 If you like to pedal, hit up Frisby Ridge or Keystone Standard Basin for the ultimate wildflower rides.
 If downhill is more your thing, get a shuttle to Martha Creek Downhill or enjoy lift accessed trails at Revelstoke Mountain Resort.

 Looking for the easiest way to enjoy wildflower season?
 Head to Revelstoke Mountain Resort and ride the Revelation Gondola into the alpine.
 Enjoy stunning mountain views as you ascend for 15 minutes, and then stroll Split Rock Falls, a 600m trail winding along the ridge.
 If you're up for the challenge, hike Greely, The Stoke Climb or Mackenzie Ridge to experience all 5620 feet of elevation on Mount Mackenzie.

 This summer we're celebrating our iconic wildflower season with socially distant festivities.
-Join us from July 31 - August 8 for drinks specials, educational tours, art exhibitions and classes, kids activities and more.
+Join us at the end of July/ beginning of August for wildflower-themed events, menu features, and activities.